Environmental Hero Desktop

 • Emissions associated with our debit cards and wider payment processing have been removed since 2021.
 We issued 7.7 million recycled PVC cards with solvent free ink in FY2025, representing 93% of the total of cards we issued that year.

-• In FY2025 we remove the emissions associated with Monzonauts' business travel.
+• In FY2026 we removed the emissions associated with Monzonauts' business travel.

-• All new Monzo offices will be fuelled by 100% renewable electricity, like our existing UK offices.
+• All Monzo offices are fuelled by 100% renewable electricity.

 • We have switched the production of our cards so that 93% of our cards are now produced with recycled materials.